-On your way to Rio de Janeiro, cruising through Brazil, you will spot a strange sight of Santas staring out at roadside.
+On your way to Rio de Janeiro, cruising through Brazil, you will spot a strange sight of Santas staring out at the roadside.
 Their eyes lack luster, they stand in the cover of palm trees, surrounded by shrubs.

-Along with Father Christmas is the whole caboodle, strewn on grassy land.
+Along with Father Christmas is the whole caboodle, strewn on the grassy land.
 There’s Santa’s sleigh guarded and drawn to eternity by Rudolph and other reindeer.
 There’s a strange house in the middle, upturned, seemingly unsweet candy canes; children’s swings, rusty slides.
 This is Park Albanoel.
 You’re in Itaguai, Brazil.
 Long abandoned Christmas-themed park.

 The park was conceptualized by Antonio Albano Reis, a politician whose trademark fashion was to dress up as Santa Claus every Christmas.
 People called Reis the Santa Claus of Quintino for that reason.
-He planned on building the park over 30 million sq. meters of land- a fantastic world of imagination for everyone to enjoy for all kinds of occasion.
-But this long-term dream was halted when Reis died in 2004 by road accident.
+He planned on building the park over 30 million sq. meters of land- a fantastic world of imagination for everyone to enjoy for all kinds of occasions.
+But this long-term dream was halted when Reis died in 2004 from a road accident.
 Only the section devoted to Santa was finished and it would soon fall into decadence.

 Christopher Jones, a British school teacher, was traveling through to Parati when the abandoned park came into view.
 He stopped by the road and, along with his friends, investigated the strange Santas that stood there and took pictures of them.
 A sharp photographer, Jones told CNN Travel of his odd experience, of him driving by the park several years since it was closed.
 He showed them snapshots of the place that captured its offbeat aura.